-- The destinations list of A Level students was again very good, with the majority going to university (their first choice), mainly Russell Group establishments and Oxbridge, and a large proportion onto STEM courses. - GCSE outcomes were excellent and improved on the previous year's performance which ranked the school in the top 1%.
-Effective interventions, hard work of both pupils and staff, the strong relationships between them, together with the sense of community, ensured rapid improvement so that all girls achieved as well as possible.
-Most girls gained a full GCSE qualification in Religious Studies as part of their core curriculum. - The gap between performance of disadvantaged and non-disadvantaged pupils is arguably closed compared to national performance and benchmarking measures.
-This demonstrates continued, improved teaching and learning practice for all staff and all pupils. - The school offers a wide programme of extra-curricular activities and a programme of visits and journeys to destinations in the UK and elsewhere.
+- "The arrangements for safeguarding are effective.
+Teachers are vigilant and identify pupils who may be vulnerable.
+They know the signs to look out for and how to report any concerns.
+Training for staff helps them to stay vigilant.
+For example, staff have been trained on how to spot and support pupils' mental health needs.
+Leaders act on staff's concerns effectively.
+They work well with external professionals to identify and put in place the help that pupils need.
+Parents, staff and pupils all feel confident that the school is a safe community." - "Pupils are also taught about how to be safe in a range of contexts.
+This includes learning about healthy relationships and risks they may face outside of school." - The destinations list of A Level students was again very good, with the majority going to university and over 80% at their first choice destination.
+These were mainly Russell Group establishments with students at both Oxford and Cambridge and a large proportion onto STEM courses. - GCSE outcomes were excellent and matched DfE published figures for 2019 (expected benchmark from pre pandemic) which ranked the school in the top 1%.
+Effective interventions, hard work of both pupils and staff, the strong relationships between them, together with the sense of community, ensured continued rapid improvement so that all girls achieved as well as possible.
+Most girls gained a full GCSE qualification in Religious Studies as part of their core curriculum. - The gap between performance of disadvantaged and non-disadvantaged pupils is very narrow and arguably closed compared to national performance and benchmarking measures.
+This demonstrates continued, improved teaching and learning practice for all staff and all pupils.
+GCSE results in 2022 currently show Progress 8 score +0.93 and Progress 8 score Disadvantaged Pupils +0.8. - The school offers a wide programme of extra-curricular activities and a programme of visits and journeys to destinations in the UK and elsewhere.
 There is also an extensive sporting programme in school and in competition with other schools in the Borough.
 The Duke of Edinburgh programme has become well established.
-However activities and programmes were curtailed and reduced to virtual experiences after the reopening of schools due to Covid 19 restrictions and the school's Risk assessment and covid arrangements. - Girls continue to be involved in a wide range of charitable fundraising events with each form choosing their own charities.
+The super curriculum, to give it the new name for such activities, includes opportunities to take part in drama, art, sport training for competition, music, LAMDA, DoE, Bertha Earth (sustainability project), swimming, dance, mythology and public speaking. - Girls continue to be involved in a wide range of charitable fundraising events with each form choosing their own charities.
 This is all led by the sixth form charities officer.
 All Y8 pupils undertake a module as part of their PSHCE programme which looks at active citizenship.
-As part of this, they undertake a project to raise awareness and funding for a charity of their choice. - The school completed its collaboration with the University of Oxford to study the impact of teaching Mindfulness to adolescents.
-Fourteen staff received training and some of these were involved in the formal research instruction.
-There is already a measurable impact from the programme.
-It is used extensively in all key stages. - As new staff are recruited, the school has continued to expand the diversity of its workforce so that it is representative of its community at every staffing level.
+As part of this, they undertake a project to raise awareness and funding for a charity of their choice. - As new staff are recruited, the school has continued to expand the diversity of its workforce so that it is representative of its community at every staffing level. - The school successfully secured funding for two CIF projects for the year 2022/23.
+These were a project to replace windows and window frames in some areas of the school, to provide effective ventilation and at the same time conserve energy where previously the age and condition of those windows and frames had ceased to function for these purposes.
+The second project was to update and extend secure perimeter arrangements to enhance the Safeguarding needs of the school.